masseyis/chess-coach/README.md

 - **Eval tracking** so the UI shows the current engine assessment from White's perspective.
 - **Undo + replay training** so you can roll back the last attempt and try again immediately.
 - **Game controls** for new games and selecting engine search depth.
+- **GitHub Pages friendly**: automatically falls back to a single-threaded Stockfish build when `SharedArrayBuffer` isn’t available.

 ## Prerequisites